Longinus8/maven-web-app/README.md

 #Date: 1/15/2022
 #this README.md file is created today to track the changes of this repository using the CLI
 #It is also to make sure that i become use to use git cli often that the github GUI.
+#other important stuffs will be mentioned in each file as comments.#other important stuffs will be mentioned in each file as comments.#other important stuffs will be mentioned in each file as comments.
 Many changes has to be considered when using a jenkinsfile from another repository.
   Important updates to do:
   -maven tool version